DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Introduction

 Through systematic empirical analysis, we identify critical factors that influence model behavior, including the search intensity, the training environment, and the generalization capabilities.
-Our analysis reveals several key insights: (1) DeepDiver exhibits exceptional information-seeking ability via SIS, where the depth and frequency of searching are proportional to both problem difficulty and the model's performance.
-(2) Compared to the ``clean'' Wiki-based environment, WebPuzzle and real-world open-web search environments better support complex reasoning beahviours, guiding LLMs to actively supplement evidence, resolve conflicts, verify content, and reflect for self-correction.
+Our analysis reveals several key insights: (1) DeepDiver exhibits exceptional information-seeking ability via adaptive SIS, where the depth and frequency of searching proportional to both problem difficulty and the model's performance.
+(2) Compared to the ``clean'' Wiki-based environment, WebPuzzle and real-world search settings better support complex reasoning beahviours, guiding LLMs to actively supplement evidence, resolve conflicts, verify content, and reflect for self-correction.
 (3) RL training significantly enhances the generalization capability of LLMs, enabling the transition from closed-ended to open-ended problems.
-In conclusion, this report underscores the potential of our proposed WebPuzzle and DeepDiver to foster emergent adaptive search behaviors— search intensity scaling—in LLMs.
-This significantly enhances LLM's ability to perform adaptive, verifiable, and scalable information seeking, providing a promising direction for future advancements in knowledge-intensive problem solving.
+In conclusion, our method underscores the potential of reinforcement learning to foster emergent adaptive search behaviors—specifically, search intensity scaling—in LLMs.
+This significantly enhances their ability to perform adaptive, verifiable, and scalable information seeking, providing a promising direction for future advancements in knowledge-intensive problem solving.